dbulashevich/dbulashevich.github.io/_drafts/passwords.md

 **Side note**: as far as you are able to restore your password with the help of website's technical support it doesn't count as SPoF.

 ### Threat models for different approaches
-# Single password for all accounts
+# Common password for all accounts
   ![The easiest way](/assets/same_password.svg)

   We have three threats there: